-7.3.7 Asset concentration risk
+7.3.7 Asset Concentration risk

-486. The Asset Concentration risk charge is an incremental risk charge above the market and credit risks charges which acknowledges that assets held by IAIGs are not perfectly diversified.
+490. The Asset Concentration risk charge is an incremental risk charge above the Market and Credit risk charges, which acknowledges that assets held by IAIGs are not perfectly diversified.
 Assets in separate accounts or where the investment risks fully flow-through35 to policyholders are excluded from the calculation of the Asset Concentration risk charge.

-487. For real estate, a specified factor is applied to assets in excess of specified threshold.
+- 491. For real estate, a specified factor is applied to assets in excess of specified threshold. - 492.
 The methodology to calculate the Asset Concentration risk charge is specified below.